World Cup 2018 Predictions: Updated Final Picks Before Monday's Knockout Play

 Big blow for Brazil!
 Marcelo will not be fit to start Monday's clash with Mexico... #WorldCup https://t.co/Q8YC5KXk6Z

-Mexico are dangerous in the open space and on the counter, and against the favoured Brazilians, they'll likely sit back and let the ball come to them.
+Mexico are dangerous in open space and on the counter, and they'll likely sit back and let the ball come to them against the favoured Brazilians.
 Sweden may have beaten them handily, but the Selecao present a far better tactical matchup.

-Hirving Lozano and his team-mates will have to be on point and make the most of their chances, and efficiency was an issue leading up to the tournament.
+Hirving Lozano and his team-mates will have to be on point to make the most of their chances, and efficiency was an issue leading up to the tournament.
 This match could be a close one, but Brazil should have the upper hand as far as talent goes.

-Belgium are expected to cruise past Japan, who played well in the group stages but also showed their limitations.
+Belgium are expected to cruise past Japan, who played well in the group stage but also showed their limitations.

 Confidence is high in the Red Devils' camp: